-In Ontario, on the termination of a marriage by separation, divorce or decree of nullity as well as on death, each party is, subject to the effect of any marriage contract, entitled to equalisation of the value of net family property.
-Net family property, in general terms, is the increase in value of the property owned by each party during the marriage, excluding property acquired by gift or inheritance after the marriage.
+In Ontario, on the termination of a marriage by separation, divorce or decree of nullity as well as on death, each party is entitled to equalisation of the value of net family property (subject to the effect of any marriage contract).
+In general terms, net family property is the increase in value of the property owned by each party during the marriage, excluding property acquired by gift or inheritance after the marriage.
 Such property may include the value of an interest in a trust.
-The court has a wide range of powers, including making orders for transfer of property, to enable the entitlement to equalisation to be satisfied.
+The court has a wide range of powers (including making orders for transfer of property) to enable the entitlement to equalisation to be satisfied.
 Unless the trustees could be made parties, it is questionable what ability there would be to make a court order directly against trust assets.

 Setting aside of trust settlements.
 A transfer at an undervalue (including settlement of a trust) can be set aside (Federal Bankruptcy and Insolvency Act) in certain circumstances.

 Transferee dealing at arm's length with the debtor.
 The transfer can be set aside if all the following apply:

 The transfer occurred within one year of the bankruptcy.

 The debtor was insolvent at the time of the transfer or was made insolvent by it.